lambda-feedback/user-documentation/docs/teacher/reference/response_area_components/index.md

 => If the same response area would be used, then different student submissions would be in different formats (number, or Table) at different times.
 The data would be incompatible.

-=> For this reason, if the response area has been saved or published to students, if the input type is changed, then a new response area is created and the original response area is deleted from the current version (as described above)
+=> For this reason, if the response area has been saved or published to students, if the input type is changed, then a new response area is created and the original response area is deleted from the current version (as described above).